ungentilgarcon/topogram-standard-upgraded/docs/ARCHITECTURE.md

 - Platform: Meteor (server + client bundle) with React UI components.
 - Data storage: MongoDB collections (`Topograms`, `Nodes`, `Edges`, `Comments`, `Meteor.users`).
-- Visualization: Cytoscape (network view) + Leaflet/react-leaflet (geographic view) inside the main Meteor client.
+- Visualization: Network renderers are pluggable: Cytoscape (legacy), Sigma v3 + Graphology, and Reagraph.
+Geo renderers: Leaflet/react-leaflet (default), MapLibre and experimental Cesium.
 Charts are rendered with Recharts.
 The export workflow (`mapappbuilder/`) can additionally render the same data via Reagraph/Sigma when running as a static bundle.
 - State: Lightweight Redux store for UI; `cy` (Cytoscape instance) is used as the canonical network model for in-memory graph operations.

 Major components: